Turkey Stuffed Sweet Potatoes

 On to the Recipe:

-These Ground Turkey Caramelized Sauerkraut Stuffed Sweet Potatoes are a mini Thanksgiving meal stuffed into a potato shell.
+These Turkey Stuffed Sweet Potatoes with Caramelized Sauerkraut are a mini Thanksgiving meal stuffed into a sweet potato shell.
 With a German accent, of course.

 Ground Turkey Caramelized Sauerkraut Stuffed Sweet Potatoes

 First, sweet potatoes are pre-baked and hollowed out.
-Then sweet onions and sauerkraut are caramelized in a skillet replacing sugar with Allulose.
+Then, sweet onions and sauerkraut are caramelized in a skillet, replacing sugar with Allulose.
 The sauerkraut is well, sour.
-As a result, a half cup of the Allulose is required to complete the caramelization process.
+As a result, half a cup of Allulose is required to complete the caramelization process.
 Using sugar will require a lesser amount.

 Caramelizing sweet onions and sauerkraut

-After the onions and sauerkraut are caramelized, add the ground turkey to the pan along with the reserved sweet potato flesh.
+First, caramelize the onions and sauerkraut, and add the ground turkey to the pan along with the reserved sweet potato flesh.
 Then, drench everything in broth.
-Use whatever broth variety you like, bone, vegetable, turkey, or chicken.
-I specified one and a half to two cups in the recipe.
-Use however much you need to make sure the filling is kept moist.
+Use whatever broth variety you like: bone, vegetable, turkey, or chicken.
+There is one and a half to two cups in this Turkey Stuffed Sweet Potatoes with Caramelized Sauerkraut recipe.
+However, use as much as you need to keep the filling moist.
 Otherwise, it becomes too dry in the oven during the final bake.

 Add cheese on top for another layer of flavor, if you wish.
-I recommend aged cheddar, Swiss or Gouda varieties.
+I recommend cheddar, Swiss, or Gouda varieties.

 Ground Turkey Caramelized Sauerkraut Stuffed Sweet Potatoes

-The result is a fall flavored very filling recipe.
+The result is a fall-flavored, very filling recipe.
 The caramelized sauerkraut and onions add the perfect sweet-sour flavor to the sweet potatoes and savory ground turkey.
 I am so glad I took this challenge.
-It pushed me to add two new fabulous fall recipes to my files.
+Now I have two new fabulous fall recipes in my files, including these Turkey Stuffed Sweet Potatoes with Caramelized Sauerkraut.

 Follow Lang Chocolate on Facebook and Instagram.
 Additionally, purchase Keystone Pantry Allulose here.